yuriy-chumak/ol/README.md

 ------------------

 You should have GCC >3.2 or CLANG >3.5 or TCC installed.
-For Windows you should have MinGW.
+For Windows you should have MinGW (with GCC installed).

 DOWNLOAD / INSTALLATION
 -----------------------

-You can use basic Ol functionality without any installation - just copy the `ol` (ol.exe for Windows) binary to any user accessible path.
+You can use basic Ol functionality without any installation - just copy the `ol` (`ol.exe` for Windows) binary to any user accessible path.
 Basic functionality includes a rich set of
-functions: lists, ffs (builtin hash tables), io, lazies, strings, symbols, vectors, math, regex, tuples etc.
+functions: lists, ffs (builtin associative arrays), i/o, lazies, strings, symbols, vectors, math, regex, tuples, etc.

-For extended functionality you should install the whole Ol package.
+Extended functionality (i.e. OpenGL support) requires whole Ol package installation.

-Installation packages next patforms can be found at [openSUSE Build Service](https://software.opensuse.org/download.html?project=home%3Ayuriy-chumak&package=ol):
+Next platforms installation packages can be found at [openSUSE Build Service](https://software.opensuse.org/download.html?project=home%3Ayuriy-chumak&package=ol):

 * CentOS 6 (x86, amd64), CentOS 7 (amd64),